-(10) Disclosure of penalties imposed by the RBI
+(10) Disclosure of penalties imposed by the Reserve Bank of India

-(i)Penalties imposed by the RBI under the provisions of the (i) BR Act, 1949, (ii) Payment and Settlement Systems Act, 2007, and (iii) Government Securities Act, 2006 (for bouncing of SGL) shall be disclosed in the 'Notes to Accounts' to the balance sheet in the concerned bank's next Annual Report.

-(ii) A bank shall make appropriate disclosures on the nature of the breach, number of instances of default and the quantum of penalty imposed.

-(iii)The defaulting participant in a reverse repo transaction shall make appropriate disclosure on the number of instances of default as well as the quantum of penalty paid to the RBI during the financial year.
+- (i) Penalties imposed by the Reserve Bank of India under the provisions of the (a) BR Act, 1949, (b) Payment and Settlement Systems Act, 2007, and (c) Government Securities Act, 2006 (for bouncing of SGL) shall be disclosed in the 'Notes to Accounts' to the balance sheet in the concerned bank's next Annual Report. - (ii) A bank shall make appropriate disclosures on the nature of the breach, number of instances of default and the quantum of penalty imposed. - (iii) The defaulting participant in a reverse repo transaction shall make appropriate disclosure on the number of instances of default as well as the quantum of penalty paid to the Reserve Bank of India during the financial year.